 The 2nd Home Base

 Actually… even before I met these nomads, I realized that I never felt motivated to go to work.
-There were even times that I got depressed!
-So meeting these individuals who lead a ‘life of travel’ — my dream! — was the helpful trigger as I clearly saw what I was doing wrong: slaving away my life and not taking the leap just because of ‘fear’.
-That fear surely made me angry and all the more: inspired, and so I quit my job and started a sustainable life of travel too!
+There were even times that I got depressed… So meeting these individuals who lead a ‘life of travel’ — my ultimate dream! — was the helpful trigger as I clearly saw what I was doing wrong: slaving away my life and not taking the leap just because of ‘fear’.
+That fear surely made me angry and all the more: inspired, and so I quit my job and started a sustainable travel lifestyle too!
 To fund this kind of lifestyle, I worked online as a digital nomad at first.

 Read all about my story here and how you can do it too in 5 easy steps!

 - July 31 to September 8 – My first trip to Europe!
 The highlight of the trip was when I went paragliding in Annecy, France on August 26.
 Scary at first, but so fun!

 - October 13 – I went on a ‘girls trip’ to Chiang Mai, Thailand with Joanne!
 Patara Elephant Farm was one of the most memorable adventures that I’ve had in my entire life!

 - In the other months, I mainly traveled around Asia with the Philippines as my home base.

 May to July – It was during this period that I started to be veeeeery outgoing as a way to relieve the ‘stress’ that I was experiencing at work.